deepu2010/Fullerton_chat-Software-Architecture/README.md

 # Fullerton_chat-Software-Architecture

-This project is part of my academics.
+This project is part of my graduate course **CPSC 545 - Software Architecture and Design** guided by **Dr.Chang-Hyun Jo**.
 We are instructed to build a software architecture for a chat application like WhastApp.
 Our target audience for the application was the students and Faculties of Cal State Fullerton.

+We followed **Attribute Driven Design Methodology (V2.0)** for selecting the exact software architecture patterns and to implement the design.
+Attribute-driven design is a methodology to create software architectures that takes into account the quality attributes of the software

 # Customer Constraints:
 Our Professor was our customer, and we are given the following constraints for our software.
 Our constraints are,